 - Another example of effective collaboration, the expansion of the community health worker network was highlighted and emphasized in every Community Conversation meeting.
 Community organizations, health care systems, and academic institutes partnered to promote, recruit, train, and employ community health workers, effectively doubling the number in the existing network.
-The personal connections and relationships solidified these professionals as trusted and credible resources for addressing social determinants of health and navigating the health care system. - Key informants recognize the need to educate on navigating the health system and support to improve care coordination among health care services and specialties.
+Personal connections and relationships solidified these professionals as trusted and credible resources for addressing nonmedical health factors and navigating the health care system. - Key informants recognize the need to provide education on navigating the health system and improving care coordination among health care services and specialties.
 Community health workers were brought forward as a solution, with specific reference to the benefits of the connection to the community and culture of the people utilizing the services.